It was just a question of time, Bruce Dickinson would make a solo album. And Iron Maiden’s year off provided the opportunity.

 Released 8 May 1990

-It’s been three decades since the Iron Maiden singer embarked on his first solo adventure.
-His first album was also the first Maiden-related release of the new and challenging decade, the 1990s.
+Bruce Dickinson had no masterplan behind his first solo adventure, and did not see it as a way out of Iron Maiden.
+But his first album was also the first Maiden-related release of the new and challenging decade, the 1990s.

 It all started with a song which is not on the album, Bring Your Daughter…To The Slaughter.
 Dickinson delivered the track for the A Nightmare On Elm Street 5: The Dream Child soundtrack, and everybody loved it.
 Steve Harris wanted the song for Maiden’s next album, and the powers that be wanted Dickinson to record a whole album of such stuff.
 With Maiden on hiatus, the singer jumped at the chance.

 Click here to read about the end of Maiden’s classic era in 1988-89!

 Tattooed Millionaire sounds better and more playful than Adrian Smith’s lacklustre ASAP album Silver And Gold (1989), which was recorded at about the same time.
 Dickinson found the perfect partner in crime when he hooked up with ex-Gillan guitarist Janick Gers to write and record, and a relationship was established that would very soon impact Maiden in a big way.

 Dickinson and Gers formed a band with bassist Andy Carr and drummer Fabio Del Rio, and entered London’s Battery Studios (where Maiden had worked in the early 1980s) with producer Chris Tsangarides and engineer Nigel Green.
 The latter had been Maiden’s engineer on Killers (1981) and The Number Of The Beast (1982), and would later be their go-to engineer and co-producer in the mid-1990s.